-- Neglect of authority as a result of a lengthy absence of both parents, e.g., a working mother or a traveling father? - Over-social parents with such a great deal of social life that they turn away from their children? - No opportunities for exploring or exerting oneself at home resulting in inactivity?
+- Neglect of authority because of a lengthy absence of both parents, e.g., a working mother or a traveling father? - Over-social parents with such a great deal of social life which they turn away from their children? - No opportunities for exploring or exerting oneself at home resulting in inactivity?